Madrid: Local government and administration

 The City Council (Ayuntamiento de Madrid) is the body responsible for the government and administration of the municipality.
 It is formed by the Plenary (Pleno), the Mayor (alcalde) and the Government Board (Junta de Gobierno de la Ciudad de Madrid).

 The Plenary of the Ayuntamiento is the body of political representation of the citizens in the municipal government.
 Its 57 members are elected for a 4-year mandate.
 Some of its attributions are: fiscal matters, the election and deposition of the mayor, the approval and modification of decrees and regulations, the approval of budgets, the agreements related to the limits and alteration of the municipal term, the services management, the participation in supramunicipal organisations, etc.

 The mayor, the supreme representative of the city, presides over the Ayuntamiento.
 He is charged with giving impetus to the municipal policies, managing the action of the rest of bodies and directing the executive municipal administration.
 He is responsible to the Pleno.
 He is also entitled to preside over the meetings of the Pleno, although this responsibility can be delegated to another municipal councillor.
-José Luis Martínez-Almeida, a member of the People's Party, serves as mayor since 2019.
+José Luis Martínez-Almeida, a member of the People's Party, has served as mayor since 2019.

 The Government Board consists of the mayor, deputy mayors and a number of delegates assuming the portfolios for the different government areas.
 All those positions are held by municipal councillors.

 Since 2007, the Cybele Palace (or Palace of Communications) serves as City Hall.